anilansoliya/GithubIntro/README.md

 # GithubIntro
-his is about github repo
+This is about github repo